SiggeAlfredsson/portfolio-frontend/README.md

 # PortfolioFrontend

 TODO
+- New registered users dont get a set registration date, just add quick fix in BE
 - Should update styling in user list dialog, looks meh
 - See stared post and navigate to them
 - comments have a set username, it needs to be changed to userId instead. couse this breaks if a username is changed..